 Foregone Salary, Fringe, Indirect or Other Types of Cost – For example, a person normally charges or is paid $100 per hour, but will only charge $50 per hour towards the CEC award.
 Only actual costs incurred and paid to the employee are allowable.
 Therefore, if an employee is actually paid $100 per hour and CEC only reimburses at $40 per hour, then the unreimbursed $60 per hour is an allowable match share cost because this is an actual payment as opposed to a foregone salary amount.
 Volunteer labor (i.e., labor from a person who does not receive any compensation for their labor) may be an allowable in-kind match share expense if the value of the labor is reasonable and justified.

 Utility-provided electrical upgrades and funding – For example, expenses that are already or to be paid for through a utility program, tariff, or other ratepayer funding.
-This includes ratepayer or Low Carbon Fuel Standard funded [enrollment] incentives.
+This includes ratepayer or Low Carbon Fuel Standard funded incentives.

 Vehicles – For example, funding may not be used to purchase, lease, or rent vehicles.